vrocky/hyper_v_dark_mode/readme.md

 # HyperV Dark Mode

-HyperV Dark Mode is a simple Python script that allows you to enable dark mode for the Virtual Machine Connection window in Hyper-V. This can help reduce eye strain, especially for developers who spend long hours working on virtual machines in a bright environment.
+HyperV Dark Mode is a simple Python script that allows you to enable dark mode for the Virtual Machine Connection window in Hyper-V. This can help reduce eye strain, especially for developers who spend long hours working on virtual machines and annoyed by the white strip left with hyper v console as hyper v doesnt go fully dark.

 ## Features